webix-hub/docs/data/desktop/daterange.md

 - calendarCount - (number) sets the amount of calendars to be displayed
 - icons - (boolean) specifies whether the ["Today" and "Clear"](api/ui.datepicker_icons_config.md) icons will be shown
-- timepicker - (boolean) sets a time selector below the calendars grids
+- timepicker - (boolean) sets a time selector below the calendars' grids
 - value - (object) initial range that should be selected in the DateRange